cpelaezdc/jenkins-hello-world/README.md

-This is a test to prepare for next test .
+This is a test to prepare for next test and examen .